heyibad/agentic-and-generative-ai/run-llms-locally.md

-## Run Large Language Models(LLMS) Locally Or With Github Codespaces with Ollama
+## Run Large Language Models(LLMs) Locally Or With Github Codespaces using Ollama

 This repository provides step-by-step instructions to install and run a LLM or lightweight language model (e.g., [TinyLlama](https://github.com/jzhang38/TinyLlama)) in GitHub Codespaces using [Ollama](https://ollama.com).
 Ollama is a lightweight local LLM server optimized for Linux-based containers.
 Because models like TinyLlama are compact (typically under 1 GB), they are ideal for running in Codespaces without exhausting storage quotas.